LTUC/amman-dotnet-401d2/Curriculum/Class13/facilitator/README.md

 Taking the ERD from the lab and implementing the models into code.

 ## What might students struggle with today?
-Code first migrations, as well as creation and registration of DBContext
+Code first migrations, as well as creation and registration of DBContext.

 ## General comments
 For this day and lab, focus on just getting things set up.
 No HTML/CSS is required, only